yezhengSTAT/scVI-3D/README.md

 # 3DVI: Normalization and De-noising of single-cell Hi-C Data

-Ye Zheng, Siqi Shen and Sündüz Keleş.
-Normalization and De-noising of single-cell Hi-C Data with BandNorm and 3DVI. bioRxiv (2021).
+Ye Zheng\*, Siqi Shen\* and Sündüz Keleş.
+Normalization and De-noising of single-cell Hi-C Data with BandNorm and 3DVI. bioRxiv (2021). $*$ contribute equally.

 ## What is 3DVI?